-There is a small target fishery for blue mackerel on the WCNI but the bulk of the catch is taken as bycatch in the jack mackerel mid-water trawl fishery on the WCSI and WCNI, which has a bycatch of kingfish and snapper.
+There is a small target trawl fishery for blue mackerel off the WCNI but much of the catch is taken as bycatch in the jack mackerel target fishery on the WCSI and WCNI, which has a bycatch of kingfish and snapper.
 Incidental interactions and associated mortality of common dolphins occur in the jack mackerel fishery but have reduced considerably in recent years (see JMA chapter).